 - Supporting capital increase and/or creation of decentralized networks through Initial Coin Offerings (ICOs).

-HM Revenue & Customs tax cryptoassets according to the holder.
+HM Revenue & Customs tax crypto assets like bitcoin, according to the holder.
 In addition, Income Tax will be applied to the commercial earnings of those engaged in trade.
-So HMRC uses two separate tax systems for individuals and businesses trading cryptoassets.
+So HMRC uses two separate tax systems for individuals and businesses trading crypto assets.
 HMRC first announced tax treatments for Cryptocurrencies in the UK in 2014.
 Afterward, HMRC updated its first tax guide.
 According to HMRC, Bitcoin and other cryptocurrencies are crypto assets, and these currencies are not taxed in the same way as built-in currencies.
 In addition, HMRC stated in the guide published in 2018 that there are three different types of crypto assets; utility tokens, security tokens, and exchange tokens.

 On November 1, 2019, HMRC published a Policy Paper outlining its position regarding taxation transactions undertaken by businesses involving 'exchange tokens.'
-On December 20, 2019, it issued a similar Policy Paper that updates its guidance on the tax status of crypto assets for individuals.
+On December 20, 2019, it issued a similar Policy Paper that updates its guidance on the crypto tax bitcoin for individuals.
 In addition, HMRC states that it will address the processing of utility and security tokens in future guidance, and summarizes this situation as follows:

 - The value of exchange tokens is based on their use as a medium of exchange or investment.